datacarpentry/image-processing/_episodes/06-blurring.md

 {: .callout}

-This animation shows how the blur kernel moves along in the original image in order to calculate the color channel values for the blurred image.
+This animation shows how the blur kernel moves along in the original image in order to calculate the colour channel values for the blurred image.

 ![Blur demo animation](../fig/blur-demo.gif)